varnerlab/CHEME-1800-Computing-Book/unit-2-data/laes.md

 \end{bmatrix}
 ```

-This system in Eqn. {eq}`eqn-back-sub-matrix-A` is in row reduced form, and can now be solved by _back substitution_.
+This system in Eqn. {eq}`eqn-back-sub-matrix-A` is in row reduced form; thus, it can now be solved using _back substitution_.
 Based on the {prf:ref}`defn-general-backward-sub`, we implemented a back substitution routine {prf:ref}`algo-backward-substituion`:

 ````{prf:algorithm} Backward substituion
 :label: algo-backward-substituion